amethus1/STEP-Academy-Attendance/README.md

 1. Clone this repository or download the source files.
 2. Open the `index.html` file in a modern web browser like Chrome, Firefox, or Edge.

+Tailwind CSS is loaded directly from the CDN, so no additional stylesheet or build step is required.

 That's it!
 The application is ready to use.

 ## Pages Overview